maxeyz/portfolio/README.md

     **Version Control and Code Review:** We used a combination of Perforce and Helix Swarm for storing project data and code review.

     **Project Planning:** Hansoft was utilized for planning and check the status of tasks and milestones.
+We held daily meetings where we discussed what needed to be done for the day and if any new problems had came to light from the day before.
+Weekly scrum planning were held to plan what we needed to get done that week to meet the milestone.

     **Programming Language:** The project was programmed using Angelscript.